overview/overview-server/znmeb-release/BuildingDevServer.md

 1. Open a terminal and type

     ```
-    cd overview-server/znmeb-release
-    ./sync.bash
-    cd ..
     ./dev
     ```

-    `./sync.bash` will sync the source to the Overview project master. `./dev` will start a developer build.
+    `./dev` will start a developer build.
 The build takes a long time.
 When it's done it will start a local server and open a browser window / tab to localhost:9000.
 After a few more compiles you will see the Overview login page.
 Press <kbd>ctrl</kbd>+<kbd>C</kbd> to stop the server.
 Then close the browser window / tab.

 1. Type